Cian d'Fhearaibh Bolg: Grellan and the Uí Maine

 One man out of every fort/is what went forth with Cían/from Magh Seincheineoil, no falsehood/ten hundred and thirty hundred shields.

 Truce

 To prevent battle and further bloodshed, Grellan negotiated a peace between the Airgíalla and Cían.
-To celebrate the occasion, Cían organised a feast which Amhalgaidh and forcibly taken hostage.
+To celebrate the occasion, Cían organised a feast at which Amhalgaidh was forcibly taken hostage.

 Cían intended to use Amhalgaidh to force Maine Mor and his followers to withdraw.
 However, Amhalaidh became involved with the wife of one of Cían's officers, who killed him.
 With Amhalaidh dead, Cían chose to mount a surprise attack on the Airgíalla.